 And with that said, it is also a low-maintenance outdoor cooker.
 You can easily replace broken blocks if needed.
 You can also relocate the BBQ pit anytime and anywhere you want!

-Plans are provided by the owner-builder below, and you can use it as reference for building one in your yard.
-The design is simple, so you shouldn’t have any troubles with scaling it to fit your space!
+Plans are provided by the owner-builder below, and you can use them as a reference for building a rotisserie BBQ pit in your yard.
+The design is simple, so you shouldn’t have any trouble scaling it to fit your space!